 - transform it

 For a general user, it helps them to know how to install software, troubleshoot common issues, and take advantage of all its features.
-And if it's structured in a way that makes it effortless to find all the information, you're offering the best of customer support.
+And if it’s structured so that finding all the information is effortless, you’re offering the best customer support.

-In this article, I will provide information on what "format" means for technical documentation, why it's important, and how you can structure it.
+In this article, I will explain what “format” means in technical documentation, why it’s important, and how you can structure it.

-Besides, we'll look at the aspects of writing technical documentation and some examples.
+Besides, we’ll look at aspects of technical documentation and provide some examples.

 If you’re ready to learn more about technical documentation format, let’s get started.